-A treatment center's personnel would have to register with DPH before working or volunteering at the center, be at least 21 years old, and have no felicity to provide the storage.

-2013, there could be no more than 35 treatment centers, with at least one but not more than five centers in each county.
+A treatment center's personnel would have to register with DPH before working or volunteering at the center, be at least 21 years old, and have no felony drug convictions.
+In 2013, there could be no more than 35 treatment centers, with at least one but not more than five centers in each county.
 In later years, DPH could modify the number of centers.